GreenCollar offers its clients unmatched expertise in the development of Carbon Farming Projects on their properties.

 Zoë has a Masters of Conservation Biology and Bachelor of Science with majors in Ecology & Biodiversity and Spanish.
 Outside of GreenCollar Zoë combines her interests in language and science as a freelance Science Writer.
 She has created and edited a range of media content including educational resources for school textbooks, science exhibitions and information centres.

-Alex first joined GreenCollar in 2013 though he’s had a couple of breaks.
+Alex first joined GreenCollar in 2013 and has left and returned a handful of times.
 During his hiatuses Alex has travelled the world and most recently worked as an English teacher in Spain.
 At GreenCollar Alex has worked on an array of Carbon Farming projects, initially as a member of the field team and now as a Field Team Leader.

 Alex has a background in remote field work and is no stranger to the difficulties that come with conducting surveys in regional Australia.
 Before joining GreenCollar Alex worked as a Research Assistant for an organisation specialising in arid-area field studies.
 Alex has a Bachelor’s degree in Urban and Regional Planning and after graduating he worked for a state government agency conducting domestic energy efficiency audits.